About Friends Of Alexandra

-I'm proud to have been born and raised right here in Chicago, and in the next few months to be blessed with starting to raise my own family here with my amazing husband, Roger.
+I'm proud to have been born and raised right here in Chicago, and be blessed with adorable identical twins with my amazing husband, Roger.

 As a graduate of Chicago Public Schools, I'm now a successful small business owner in Albany Park.
 I work hard to advocate for my clients every day, and I get to help a lot of Chicago businesses stay in business.
 I'm blessed to do something I love for a living.
 But I worked hard to get here.
 As a small business owner I know what it means to make a payroll, to deal directly with Washington, DC politicians who are out of touch, and who continue to put too large a burden on middle class Chicago families and on local small business owners.